awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-inputlambdaprocessor.md

 # AWS::KinesisAnalyticsV2::Application InputLambdaProcessor<a name="aws-properties-kinesisanalyticsv2-application-inputlambdaprocessor"></a>

-An object that contains the Amazon Resource Name \(ARN\) of the Amazon Lambda function that is used to preprocess records in the stream in a SQL\-based Kinesis Data Analytics application\.
+An object that contains the Amazon Resource Name \(ARN\) of the Amazon Lambda function that is used to preprocess records in the stream in a SQL\-based Managed Service for Apache Flink application\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-application-inputlambdaprocessor-syntax"></a>